Certified Safety Manager vs. Certified Environmental and Safety Compliance Officer®

 CESCO Certification Basics

-While CSM is a fine certification, it has a radically different focus than CESCO certification.
+The CSM is radically different focus than CESCO certification.
 Whereas CSM touches on environmental concerns as part of its overall instructional framework, CESCO puts those concerns front and center.
 As we state on our Certified Environmental & Safety Compliance Officer page, the certification “is intended to identify professionals claiming to understand the basic and most significant laws and regulations pertaining to air, water, waste water pollution, solid/hazardous wastes and safety.”

 CSM Certification Basics